-Note 5-A minimum piston diameter of $\frac{1}{6}$ the specimen diameter has been used successfully in many laboratories to minimize lateral bending.
+Note 4-A minimum piston diameter of 1⁄2 the specimen diameter has been used successfully in many laboratories to minimize lateral bending.

-5.6 Pressure and Vacuum-Control Devices-The chamber pressure and back pressure control devices shall be capable of applying and controlling pressures to within ± 2 kPa (0.25 lb/in.2) for effective consolidation pressures less than 200 kPa (28 lbf/in.2) and to within ± 1 % for effective consolidation pressures greater than 200 kPa.
+5.6 Pressure and Vacuum-Control Devices-The chamber pressure and back pressure control devices shall be (a) capable of applying and controlling pressures to within ±2 kPa (0.25 lbf/in.2) for effective consolidation pressures less than 200 kPa (28 lbf/in.2) and to within $\pm 1 \%$ for effective consolidation pressures greater than 200 kPa, and (b) able to maintain the effective consolidation stress within 2 % of the desired value (Note 5).
 The vacuum-control device shall be capable of applying and controlling partial vacuums to within ± 2 kPa.
-The devices shall consist of pressure/volume controllers pneumatic pressure regulators, combination pneumatic pressure and vacuum regulators, or any other device capable of applying and controlling pressures or partial vacuums to the required tolerances.
-These tests can require a test duration of several day.
-Therefore, an air/water interface is not recommended for either the chamber pressure or back pressure systems, unless isolated from the specimen and chamber (for example, by long tubing).
+The devices may consist of pneumatic-pressure regulators, combination pneumatic pressure and vacuum regulators, or any other device capable of applying and controlling pressures or partial vacuums to the required tolerances.
+These tests can require a duration of several days, therefore, an external air/water interface is recommended for both the chamberpressure or back-pressure systems.